stephan-klein/supersonic/docs/tooling/build-service/build-settings/android-build-types.md

 For example, if you have published your app to Google Play or some other app store, you might want to keep a separate development version on the side via Ad Hoc build, so you don't have to overwrite your latest stable store release.

+## ARM vs. x86 builds

+We strongly recommend that you upload two separate APK files to the Google Play store when you’re using the Crosswalk builds.

+1. Crosswalk ARM build allows your APK to be deployed on 95% of Android devices.
+2. Crosswalk x86 build is required for your application to work on Intel based devices, which there are a couple (eg. Asus Memopad, Samsung Galaxy Tab 3).

+You can build both builds separately and upload them under the same app in Google Play.
+See [their Multiple APK guide](http://developer.android.com/google/play/publishing/multiple-apks.html) for more information.

+There is also a third option which will build an APK containing both ARM and x86 Crosswalk runtimes.
+You can use this if you do not care about your APK file size.
+Especially during testing we recommend this option.

+Each native runtime will add ~18MB to the APK file size.
+So ARM only and x86 only are both ~18MB at minimum, while the APK containing both ARM+x86 is ~35MB at minimum.

 ## Crosswalk builds

 All the Android build types described above are also available as Crosswalk builds.
 The Crosswalk builds use [Crosswalk](https://crosswalk-project.org/) for your app's WebView in place of the regular Android Webview.
 For further information: